merenlab/anvio/anvio/docs/programs/anvi-draw-kegg-pathways.md

 A reaction presence layer can instead be highlighted in the reference map's colors with `--original-color`, which also works with a `sample` column: the `unified` map shows the union of the samples and `--draw-individual-files`/`--draw-grid` add a reference-colored map per sample, just as they do for multiple contigs databases.
 Because the reference map dictates both the colors and their drawing order, that flag, like a fixed color, cannot be combined with a value column, with the sample or group summaries, with `--reaction-reverse-overlay`, or with `--group-threshold`.
 With a %(groups-txt)s the `unified` map is still the union, while each group's map falls back to counting the group's samples — one color cannot distinguish them — styled by `--group-colormap`/`--group-reverse-overlay`.

 Avoid purely grayscale colormaps or colormaps whose ends are pure white or black, as these can collide with the reserved colors that anvi'o uses for un-highlighted reactions and compounds; if that happens, the error names which layer's colormap (`--reaction-colormap` or `--compound-colormap`) to change.
+The same check covers the colors given per category in a %(kegg-category-colors-txt)s file and the scale of each group's own maps, including a ramp built from a group's own color (`--group-colormap category`), which runs towards white by construction and so is the most likely of them to collide.